microsoft/pxt/docs/writing-docs/anchors.md

 ...
 ```

-The section span ends when header with the same or smaller number
+The section span ends when a header with the same or smaller number
 of `#` in front is found.
 This isn't relevant for plain HTML, but
 matters when overriding sections (see below).